LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 ---------------

 The incoming HTTP request headers are pre-processed by the web server and then further processed by Lasso.
-All header names are normalized to upper case by the web server and prepended with ``HTTP_`` and all dashes (``-``) replaced with underscores (``_``).
+All header names are normalized to uppercase by the web server and prepended with ``HTTP_`` and all dashes (``-``) replaced with underscores (``_``).
 Once received by Lasso, any leading ``HTTP_`` prepended by the web server to each variable is stripped.
 All underscores (``_``) are then